 Paramagnetic Materials Examples

 At this point, we have learnt that materials that show paramagnetism are paramagnetic.
 Nonetheless, true paramagnets are those materials that show magnetic susceptibility with respect to the Curie law.
 They also show paramagnetism regardless of the temperature range.
-Some of the examples of paramagnetic materials include iron oxide, oxygen, titanium, aluminium, transition metal complexes, etc.
+Some examples of paramagnetic materials include iron oxide, oxygen, magnesium, molybdenum, titanium, lithium, aluminium, transition metal complexes, etc.

-Superparamagnets are the elements that not only show a net paramagnetic response but they also tend to exhibit strong ferromagnetic or ferrimagnetic ordering mostly at a microscopic level.
-These materials also follow Curie law and have very large Curie constants.
-Ferrofluids is a superparamagnet.
+Superparamagnets are the elements that not only show a net paramagnetic response but also tend to exhibit strong ferromagnetic or ferrimagnetic ordering mostly at a microscopic level.
+These materials also follow Curie’s law and have very large Curie constants.
+Ferrofluids are superparamagnets.

 Frequently Asked Questions on Paramagnetic Materials